-How is Denim made?
+How is it made?

-What is Denim Used For?
+What is Denim used for?

-A pretty obvious one, but the most popular use for denim is for jeans, jackets and dungarees, with certain types of denim( such as Bull denim) also being used for upholstery or homewares.
+A pretty obvious one, but the most popular use for denim is for jeans, jackets and dungarees.
+With certain types such as Bull denim it is also used for upholstery or homeware.
 The durable quality of the fabric meant that denim jeans were originally worn by miners and even soldiers whilst they were on leave, before they gradually began being worn purely for fashion or comfort purposes.

-The Denim Rebellion
+The Denim rebellion

 Those fashionable fades even have their own names depending on the pattern, and give your jeans a personal touch.
 Denim enthusiasts experiment with unique fades through a variety of techniques to create an original look.

-Four Great Fades on Denim Jeans
+Four Great Fades on Jeans

-Whiskers – Streaks that stretch out from the crotch area
+- Whiskers – Streaks that stretch out from the crotch area

-Honeycomb – Faded lines that form behind the knees
+- Honeycomb – Faded lines that form behind the knees

-Train Tracks – A faded pattern that forms along the out-seams of the fabric by forming two parallel lines.
+- Train Tracks – A faded pattern that forms along the out-seams of the fabric by forming two parallel lines.

 Other Types of Denim

-This traditional type of denim is created using ring-spun yarn for the warp.
+- Ring Denim: This traditional type of denim is created using ring-spun yarn for the warp.
 This results in a softer fabric with an uneven surface texture.

-Sally Fox, a Californian cotton breeder, grows natural coloured cotton fibre which has been manufactured into denim to create uniquely coloured – but totally natural – jeans.
+- Fox Fibre Denim: Sally Fox, a Californian cotton breeder, grows natural coloured cotton fibre which has been manufactured into denim to create uniquely coloured – but totally natural – jeans.

 Why not try designing your own denim fabric?
 With so many different varieties available, you can even order test prints to see which one you prefer.
-What’s more, you’ll get a £10 voucher towards your first fabric print order, as well as experiencing how easy it is to design your own fabric.
+What’s more?
+You’ll get a £10 voucher towards your first fabric print order, as well as experiencing how easy it is to design your own fabric.